cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ## Step 1 - Preprocessing the data

-In this step we will:

-1. Prepare the datasets to use it in Weka.
-1. Load the datasets and inspect them.

-### Preprocessing the data

-The goal of the preprocessing step is to transform the data from its current format to a format that the tool expects.
+The goal of the preprocessing step is to transform the data from its current format to a format that the classification/analysis tool expects.

 In this case we need to transform the space-separated text file into an [ARFF](https://www.cs.waikato.ac.nz/ml/weka/arff.html) file.